 Future sales of substantial amounts of shares of our common stock in the public market could adversely affect prevailing market prices and the price of our common stock and could impair our ability to raise capital through future sales of our equity securities.
-Upon completion of this offering, we will have 152,289,925 shares issued and outstanding.
+Upon completion of this offering and after the repurchase and cancellation of 4,000,000 shares concurrently with this offering, we will have 156,124,404 shares issued and outstanding.
 All of the shares which the selling shareholders are selling in this offering will be freely tradeable without restriction under the Securities Act, unless purchased by our affiliates.

-Upon completion of this offering, and assuming the underwriters' overallotment option is not exercised, approximately 50.7 million shares are restricted securities within the meaning of Rule 144.
-The rules affecting the sale of these securities are summarized under "Shares Eligible for Future Sale" below.
+Upon completion of this offering, and assuming the underwriters' overallotment option is not exercised, approximately 8,100,000 shares are restricted securities within the meaning of Rule 144.
+The rules affecting the sale of these securities are summarized under "Shares Eligible for Future Sale".
 We have granted registration rights to certain holders of restricted securities.
-See "Principal and Selling Shareholders-Shareholder Rights Agreement and Registration Rights Agreements" below.
+See "Principal and Selling Shareholders".
 Sales of restricted securities in the public market, or the availability of these shares for sale, could adversely affect the market price of our common stock.

-We, our directors and group executive officers and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc. for a period of 90 days from the date of this prospectus supplement.
-Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc. may in their sole discretion, however, consent to earlier sales, and when these periods expire we and our locked-up shareholders will be able to sell our common stock in the public market.
+We, our directors and group executive officers and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC for a period of 90 days from the date of this prospectus supplement.
+Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC may in their sole discretion, however, consent to earlier sales, and when these periods expire we and our locked-up shareholders will be able to sell our common stock in the public market.

-Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of 90 days on approximately 6,750,000 of their approximately 8,100,000 shares pursuant to shareholder and subscription agreements with us.
-Except as discussed below, we have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of 90 days after the date of this prospectus supplement, in each case without the prior written consent of Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc. However, effective 30 days after the date of this prospectus supplement, we intend to release these transfer restrictions on an additional aggregate of approximately 2,165,000 of these shares, including approximately 612,000 shares held by our group executive officers, such that these shares may then be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
-These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Banc of America Securities LLC, Credit Suisse First Boston LLC and J.P.
-Morgan Securities Inc.
+Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of 90 days on approximately 6,300,000 of their approximately 6,900,000 shares and will be subject to transfer restrictions in excess of 90 days on approximately 13,300,000 shares that employees may receive upon the exercise of currently exercisable options pursuant to shareholder and subscription agreements with us.
+Except as discussed below, we have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of 90 days after the date of this prospectus supplement, in each case without the prior written consent of Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC.
+However, effective 30 days after the date of this prospectus supplement, we intend to release these transfer restrictions on an aggregate of approximately 4,820,000 of these shares and on approximately 6,300,000 shares that employees may receive upon the exercise of currently exercisable options, including approximately 1,850,000 shares and 920,000 shares subject to options held by our group executive officers, such that these shares may then be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
+These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Citigroup Global Markets Inc., Credit Suisse First Boston LLC and Banc of America Securities LLC.